GibraltarSoftware/Gibraltar.Agent.NLog2/README.md

 (we recommend that it be the first rule- or at least before any "final" rules - to avoid missing any).

 If you find minlevel="Trace" too voluminous for normal collection, the minlevel may be set at "Debug" instead.
-Also, see the example App.config file in the Gibraltar.Agent.NLog project, and consult the [NLog configuration documentation](http://nlog-project.org) as needed.
+Also, see the example App.config file in the Gibraltar.Agent.NLog4 project, and consult the [NLog configuration documentation](http://nlog-project.org) as needed.

 Make sure to log something to Loupe early in your application to load the Loupe